MusicLang/musiclang/documentation/usage/user_guide.rst

 Predict music
 -------------

 .. warning:: As of this time, the predict library is only partially released.
+You can train a model but you cannot use an already trained one.

 The ``musiclang.predict`` module will store many classes that will help you predict some aspect of an already existing MusicLang score using models trained on a variety of musical data.